flecoqui/TestRESTAPIServices/README.md

 This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/TestRESTAPIServices/master/Docker/Dockerfile.linux-musl) on line.
-The image built from this DockerFile contains only the ASTool binary.
+The image built from this DockerFile contains only the TestWebApp binary.

 ### CONFIGURING REGISTRY AUTHENTICATION
 In this sections, you create an Azure Key Vault and Service Principal, then deploy the container to Azure Container Instances (ACI) using Service Principal's credentials.